GitHooksDotIO/githooks-io-service/Node.md

 There is a [boilerplate/skeleton-code/hello-world project](https://github.com/GitHooksIO/boilerplate-githook) just waiting to be cloned and worked on!

 ## Cheat sheet
-Your Node GitHook can access the following properties:
+Here is an example Node GitHook, with all the defined properties it can access:

 ```javascript
 module.exports = function (data, process) {